sherman-jordan/pf2e-visioner/Feats-and-Features.md

 ### Distracting Shadows
 - Chip added to Hide and Sneak Results dialog informing GM requirements may be modified by feat
 - Within Hide and Sneak results dialogs: for the purposes of requirements, lesser cover granted by creatures at least one size larger satisfy the requirement

+### Keen Eyes
+- Adds a +2 bonus to Seek results made against targets that have Hidden or Undetected Visioner states vs the Seeker
+- pf2e system has an RE for this, but it only works against targets that have the blanket condition

 ### Legendary Sneak
 Requires [Swift Sneak](#swift-sneak)